Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Discussion

 \section{Discussion}

 Economists increasingly rely on bounded survey scales to measure latent constructs like risk preferences, trust, political attitudes, and wellbeing.
 Standard practice treats these scales as cardinal measures, assuming without evidence that psychological distances between adjacent response categories remain constant across the entire scale.
-Our theoretical framework formalizes when this assumption matters and introduces a cost function to quantify the minimal deviation from linearity required to reverse the sign, to reverse significance, or to change the relative magnitude of estimated coefficients.
+Our theoretical framework formalizes when this assumption matters and introduces a cost function $C$ to quantify the minimal deviation from linearity required to reverse the sign, to reverse significance, or to change the relative magnitude of estimated coefficients.

 We gathered original experimental data to assess how individuals use response scales.
 Across a series of elicitation strategies, we find that respondents, on average, use such scales in a way that mildly deviates from linearity.
-Our estimates imply an upper bound on the cost of deviation from linearity at $C = 0.15$.
+Our estimates imply a rough upper bound on the average cost of deviation from linearity of $C = 0.20$.
 We use this value as an empirical anchor for judging the plausibility of reversals.
+Importantly, the distribution of individual-level scale use is highly concentrated: a third of respondents reports using the scale in a linear way, another third exhibits deviations well below $C=0.20$, and we observe few individuals with deviations exceeding $C=0.50$.
+Thus, while perfect linearity is rejected on average, extreme non-linear interpretations of response scales find little empirical support in our data.
+Moreover, individual differences in scale use appear largely idiosyncratic.
+We find no systematic relationship between non-linearity and observable respondent characteristics.
+In our view, rather than recovering a unique ``true'' reporting function, our experimental data allows to gauge a set of admissible transformations, and to thereby provide an empirical benchmark for judging the plausibility of reversals in the broader literature.